korkins/aspect_gcell/README.md

 # Summary

-This repository contains sources for two codes explained in S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to coding line-by-line trace gas absorption in Earth’s atmosphere", *Journal of Quantitative Spectroscopy and Radiative Transfer*, vol. 37: 109345, 2025. doi: https://doi.org/10.1016/j.jqsrt.2025.109345 (also note the corrigendum: https://doi.org/10.1016/j.jqsrt.2025.109713).
+This repository contains the source codes described in S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to coding line-by-line trace gas absorption in Earth’s atmosphere", *Journal of Quantitative Spectroscopy and Radiative Transfer*, vol. 337: 109345, 2025. doi: https://doi.org/10.1016/j.jqsrt.2025.109345 (see also the corrigendum: https://doi.org/10.1016/j.jqsrt.2025.109713).

-The first code is 'gcell' simulating line-by-line (LBL, monochromatic) absorption in a gas cell.
-Another one is 'aspect' for atmopsheric absorption spectroscopy simualtion.
-The two share many files - it is threfore recoemmended to look into 'gcell' before styding 'aspect'.
-The line parameters for both codes come from HITRAN (v.2020), hard-coded profiles of atmopsheric temperture, pressure, and gas concentration are from AFGL/MODTRAN.
+The first code, 'gcell', simulates line-by-line (LBL, monochromatic) absorption in a gas cell.
+The second one, 'aspect', is intended for atmospheric absorption spectroscopy simulations.
+The two codes share many files; therefore, it is recommended to study 'gcell' before exploring 'aspect'.

+For both codes, spectral line parameters are taken from HITRAN (v.2020), while the hard-coded atmospheric profiles of temperature, pressure, and gas concentration are based on AFGL/MODTRAN models.

-For another type of absorption, see S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to simulating continuum absorption in Earth’s atmosphere", *Journal of Quantitative Spectroscopy and Radiative Transfer*, vol. TBD: TBD, 202X (2nd revision is in process).
+For another type of absorption, see S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to simulating continuum absorption in Earth’s atmosphere", *Journal of Quantitative Spectroscopy and Radiative Transfer*, vol. TBD: TBD, 202X (currently under second revision).

 # Quick installation

-1. Download to ./ (local folder with sources - any name is fine, paths to HITRAN database are hardcoded but relative)
+1. Download into `./` (a local source folder; any name is fine, since paths to the HITRAN database are hard-coded as relative paths).
-2. Unzip *.par files in ./hitran/
+2. Unzip the `*.par` files into `./hitran/`.
-3. PDFs comming with the source - paper and corrigendum - can be deleted
+3. The PDFs included with the source code — the paper and corrigendum — may be deleted.
-4. In ./src/paths.h, lines 6-7, check paths and update if necessary
+4. In `./src/paths.h` (lines 6-7), check the paths and update them if necessary.
-5. Run 'make'.
-Two executables should be compiled shortly: ./gcell and ./aspect - see below for further instructions.
+5. Run `make`.
+Two executables should be compiled shortly: `./gcell` and `./aspect` — see below for further instructions.

 # Troubleshooting

-- Both codes were developed on a Windows machine.
-The HITRAN *.par files have been first downloaded to the Windows machine and opened during debugging or just for investigation.
-Then, the codes were uploaded to GitHub.
-Although we have tested them on a Linux machine, the difference in line endings in HITRAN *.par files may remain causing strange errors, like zeros on output (while there must be some absorption) or segmentation fault.
-The arguably easiest way is to open ASCII file on Linux machine, add and immediately remove space enywhere, save, run again.
-Alternatively, download new *.par files directly from HITRAN (https://hitran.org/lbl/) but keep the version difference, 2024 or later vs. 2020 in the paper, in mind.
+- Both codes were originally developed on a Windows machine.
+The HITRAN `*.par` files were first downloaded to Windows and occasionally opened during debugging or inspection.
+The codes were then uploaded to GitHub.
+Although we tested the GitHub version on Linux, differences in line endings between Windows and Linux in the HITRAN `*.par` files may still remain.
+This discrepancy can cause strange errors, such as zeros in the output (when some absorption should be present) or segmentation faults.
+Arguably the easiest fix is to open the ASCII file on a Linux machine, add and immediately remove a space anywhere in the file, save it, and run the code again.
+Alternatively, download fresh `*.par` files directly from HITRAN (https://hitran.org/lbl/), while keeping in mind the version difference: the paper uses HITRAN 2020, whereas newly downloaded files may correspond to HITRAN 2024 or later.

-- Depending on machine, the user may run on an endianness discrepancy (https://en.wikipedia.org/wiki/Endianness) while comparing their *.bin output (from 'aspect' only) vs. ours.
-So far, we have never faced this problem.
+- Depending on the machine, the user may encounter an endianness discrepancy (https://en.wikipedia.org/wiki/Endianness) while comparing their `*.bin` output files (from `aspect` only) against ours.
+So far, we have never encountered this problem ourselves.

-- If unsuccessful, seek help from sergey.v.korkin@nasa.gov or korkins@gmail.com (sharing your input would help).
+- If unsuccessful, seek help from `sergey.v.korkin@nasa.gov` or `korkins@gmail.com` (sharing the input files is helpful).

 # Gas cell mode - code GCELL
 ## Input file format